Skip to main content

 Importance of Persistency Ratio in Life Insurance

-1. Importance for Insurance Companies: The persistency rates of an insurance company highlight the trust or mistrust current and older policyholders have in it.
+• Importance for Insurance Companies: The persistency ratio of an insurance company highlights the trust current and older policyholders have in it.
 The more customers renew their insurance plans with a company, the higher their satisfaction with that company.
-Thus, their persistency rates will be higher as well.

 A high persistency ratio signals to potential customers how much trust and credibility a company has earned from its existing customers.
-A low persistency ratio, on the other hand, tells customers that they are more likely to experience discontinuance and should evaluate the product, service experience, and suitability more carefully before buying.
-This indicates that the company needs to improve an aspect of its service to better fulfil customers’ needs.
+A low persistency ratio, on the other hand, signals to customers that they are more likely to discontinue and should evaluate the product, service experience, and suitability more carefully before buying.
+This indicates that the company needs to improve certain aspects of its service to better fulfil customers’ needs.

-A company must thus maintain high persistency rates to generate more revenue and maintain customer loyalty because better renewals support stable premium inflows and lower acquisition cost wastage.
+A company must thus maintain a high persistency ratio to generate more revenue and sustain customer loyalty, as better renewals support stable premium inflows and reduce acquisition cost wastage.

-2. Importance for Customers: A high persistency ratio first signals to customers that a particular company is generally worth buying a policy from.
-Insurance also works as an investment in some life insurance products, so it makes sense to buy a policy with the most trusted insurance companies and the most suitable product for your goals.
+• Importance for Customers: A high persistency ratio first signals to customers that a particular company is generally worth buying a policy from.
+Some life insurance products, such as ULIPs, endowment plans, and savings plans, can help you achieve long-term financial goals in addition to providing life cover.
 Continuing to renew and invest in a policy you are happy with helps you use tax benefits for longer.

 Did You Know?